Conditional Questions in Google Forms: Using Skip Logic Branching in Conditional Forms

 Learn more about Google Apps Script here

-We successfully created the Google Form, it's time to check the output.
-To preview the Google Form, click on the preview button.
+We've successfully nested questions in Google Forms.
+Now, it's time to check if the Google Forms conditional branching we’ve set up works properly.
+To preview the Google Form logic you’ve created, click on the preview button.

 Here I have filled in my details followed by selecting Session 1.